Age of Information in Ultra-Dense IoT Systems: Performance and Mean-Field Game Analysis: Analysis of the Average AoI and the Average Peak AoI

-Note that, the average AoI and the average peak AoI functions derived in Theorem~\ref{theorem:aoi} depend on the stationary distribution $\bs{\pi}$ only through the fraction of devices in state (S) $\pi_S$.
-From Theorem~\ref{theorem:aoi}, we can easily observe that $\bar{\Delta}_{WP}< \bar{\Delta}_{WOP}$ and $\bar{\Delta}_{WP}^p< \bar{\Delta}_{WOP}^p$, i.e., the packet scheme with preemption in service always achieves a smaller average AoI and a smaller average peak AoI, compared to the scheme without preemption in service.
-Moreover, we can see that in the limiting case with the effective waiting rate $k$ going to infinity (i.e., the device transmits immediately upon a new status update arrives and there always exist available channels for transmission), the average AoI under the two packet management schemes will be given by
+Note that the expressions of the average AoI and the average peak AoI are derived by assuming that the system is in the steady state $\bs{\pi}$ with the waiting rate $k=w(1-\gamma\pi_S)$.
+The average AoI and the average peak AoI functions derived in Theorem~\ref{theorem:aoi} depend on the stationary distribution $\bs{\pi}$ only through the fraction of devices in state (S) $\pi_S$.
+From Theorem~\ref{theorem:aoi}, we can verify that $\bar{\Delta}_{WP}< \bar{\Delta}_{WOP}$ and $\bar{\Delta}_{WP}^p< \bar{\Delta}_{WOP}^p$, i.e., the packet scheme with preemption in service always achieves a smaller average AoI and a smaller average peak AoI, compared to the scheme without preemption in service.
+Moreover, we can see that in the limiting case with the rate $k$ going to infinity (i.e., the device transmits immediately upon a new status update arrives and there always exist available channels for transmission), the average AoI under the two packet management schemes will be given by

-Note that, \eqref{eqn:avg_aoi_wop_limit} is the same to the average AoI in an FCFS M/M/1/1 queue \cite{7415972} and \eqref{eqn:avg_aoi_wp_limit} is the same to the average AoI in an LCFS M/M/1/1 queue \cite{8469047}.
+Note that \eqref{eqn:avg_aoi_wop_limit} is the same to the average AoI in an FCFS M/M/1/1 queue \cite{7415972} and \eqref{eqn:avg_aoi_wp_limit} is the same to the average AoI in an LCFS M/M/1/1 queue \cite{8469047}.
 Theorem~\ref{theorem:aoi} provides a rigorous analytical characterization of the average AoI and the average peak AoI for IoTs with random status packets arrivals, under a CSMA-type scheme.
-Given the derived closed-form expressions in Theorem~\ref{theorem:aoi}, we next investigate how to optimize the channel access strategy (i.e., the waiting rate) so as to minimize the average AoI and the average peak AoI of each device.
+Given the derived closed-form expressions in Theorem~\ref{theorem:aoi}, we next investigate how to optimize the channel access strategy (i.e., the waiting rate) so as to minimize the average AoI and the average peak AoI of each device under an average energy cost constraint for each device.